Steps in the Application Process

 To begin the application process, create a username and password you can easily remember.
 Write it down for future reference.
 You can log in anytime to update your application, check the status of an existing application or apply for other jobs.
 Your username and password is secure and confidential.

-If you forget your password, follow the password retrieval instructions on the Jobs at Princeton website.
+If you forget your password, follow the password retrieval instructions within the application system.

 Apply for a Job

-Before you apply for an advertised position, carefully read the job posting to be sure you are interested and possess the requirements for the job.
+Before you apply for an open position, carefully read the job posting to be sure you are interested and possess the requirements for the job.

-To begin, click on the "Create Application" link and follow the instructions.
+To begin, click Apply for This Job and then Upload Resume and Apply and follow the instructions.
 All sections that require information are marked with an asterisk (*).

 Attach Other Information to Your Application

-To distinguish yourself from other applicants, we encourage you to attach a resume, cover letter and other documents specific to the open position.
+To distinguish yourself from other applicants, we encourage you to attach a cover letter and other documents specific to the position.
 Address your cover letter to “Talent Acquisition Specialist” or “Hiring Supervisor” instead of to a specific individual.
-These attachments must be Word documents or PDF files.

-Unsolicited resumes will not be included in our resume tracking system and do not qualify you as a job applicant.
+Unsolicited resumes will not be included in our online tracking system and do not qualify you as an applicant.

 Keep Your Application Up to Date to Apply for Other Jobs

-Your online application is stored on the Jobs at Princeton website for at least one year, and you need to apply for each job that interests you.
+Your application is stored online for at least one year and you need to apply for each job that interests you.

 In the future, unless you apply to the same or a very similar position, you might consider updating your online application, your cover letter, resume and any other attachments you used for your first or other job applications.

 What Happens After You Apply for a Job

 Your resume will be reviewed by a talent acquisition specialist or the hiring supervisor.
 Your qualifications and those of all other applicants will be compared against the skills and qualifications needed for the position.
 The hiring supervisor will determine whether or not you will be contacted for an interview.